OpenNews/srccon/participation.md

 ## Welcome, First-timers

 We think SRCCON is best when there's a mix of folks new to SRCCON and veterans of the conference.
 And we want new folks to feel able to participate in whatever ways interest you.
-There's a spot [on the form](/participation/form/) to ask for more info if you're interested in attending but not quite sure how you want to participate.
-In reviewing forms, we will aim to have a healthy mix of newcomers and returning SRCCON participants.
+There's a spot [on the form](/participation/form/) to ask for more information if you're interested in attending but not quite sure how you want to participate.
+In reviewing forms, we'll aim to have a healthy balance of newcomers and returning SRCCON participants.
 So SRCCON alums, you can put your name in without worrying that you're taking a new attendee's spot.

 ## Financial & Family Assistance

 We offered a limited number of [travel scholarships](/scholarships) to help people who wouldn't otherwise be able to attend.
 To apply for a scholarship to SRCCON, just let us know on the [call for participation form](/participation/form/).

 In addition to financial assistance, we know that making sure you have coverage for your children is important, so we also offer attendees [free childcare](/childcare) run by providers we trust with our own kids.
-There's a question on the form to let us know you'd information about childcare.
+There's a question on the form to let us know you'd like more information about childcare.